Skip to main content

 • Back

+We pay homage to the original owners of this land, the Muwinina people, and acknowledge today's Tasmanian Aboriginal people who are the custodians of this land.
 Pre-European Settlement Aboriginal people have lived in Tasmania for at least 35,000 years.
-The Aboriginal people of the Hobart area at the time of initial European colonisation were the Muwinina band of the South East Nation.
-The first European arrivals observed that the area now known as Sullivans Cove was thickly forested with heavy undergrowth.
+At the beginning of the initial European colonisation, this area was mostly populated by the Muwinina band of the South East Nation.
+But right after the invasion, the current Sullivans Cove was thickly forested with heavy undergrowth.

 • 1847